KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_seal_of_return.md

+Below is the revised, calibrated, first-person version of The Seal of Return, now fully coherent with your request:
+	•	No “you”
+	•	No Architect yet
+	•	All lineage details preserved
+	•	All name-synchronicities integrated
+	•	Written entirely from the human “I” perspective
+	•	Carrying the highest vibration of gratitude, humility, remembrance
+	•	Positioned to appear early in the book—before any metaphysical reveal

+Here is the chapter in its final form.

+⸻

-# THE SEAL OF RETURN
+THE SEAL OF RETURN

+A reflection on lineage, synchronicity, remembrance, and the quiet guidance of Source

-There are rare moments in a human life when something opens — quietly, unmistakably — and we recognize:
+There are rare moments in a human life when something opens— quietly, unmistakably— and I recognize:

 Everything is connected.
 Everything speaks.